Non-Asymptotic Analysis of Tangent Space Perturbation: Main Results

-The constant $K_i$ is the mean curvature (rescaled by a factor of $d$) in codimension $i$, for $(d+1)\leq i \leq D$.
-The curvature of the local model is quantified by $K$ and is a natural result of our use of the Frobenius norm.
+The constant $K_i$ is the mean curvature (rescaled by a factor of $d$) in normal direction $i$, for $(d+1)\leq i \leq D$.
+The curvature of the local model is quantified by $K$, which is a natural result of our use of the Frobenius norm, and $\mathcal{K}$, which results from the expectation of the norm of the curvature covariance.
 Note that $K_iK_j = K_{nn}^{ij} + K_{mn}^{ij}$.
 We also define the constants

 to be used when strictly positive curvature terms are required.

 The main result is formulated in the appendix and makes the following benign assumptions on the number of sample points $N$ and the probability constants $\xi$ and $\xi_{\lambda}$: